 It has been popularised by Shakespeare, Tom & Jerry and many others, but in reality mice don’t have a strong preference for cheese.
 They prefer sweet foods, such as fruits or grains.
 So think twice before setting your next mouse trap.

-They signal a restaurant’s success, and often the start of its collapse.
-A UCL study of highly rated restaurants showed that
+They signal a restaurant’s success, but often the start of its collapse.
+A UCL study of highly rated restaurants showed that those with stars were more likely to close down than those without.
+The publicity from the star means that guests become more demanding and businesses they deal with, like ingredient suppliers, use the opportunity to charge more.

 A series of studies have shown that middle names make us sound smarter.
 When the author’s name, David Clark, was given without initials, it was evaluated less positively than the same essay written by an author named David F. P. R. Clark.
 However, the middle initials effect only occurred in domains where intellectual performance matters (e.g. quizzes) but not where it is secondary (e.g. team sports).